transmaxxing/transmaxxing.github.io/medical/HRT.md

 Before you begin HRT, consider [Banking Your Sperm](BANKING) - even if you might not want to have children right now.

+Prior to HRT be at a [healthy BMI](../passing/physical/FITNESS) - Obesity has been proven to be [higher risk for blood clot issues](https://pubmed.ncbi.nlm.nih.gov/18086925/) such as Deep Vein Thrombosis (DVT)

 ## DIY vs "Legit" methods

 There are several ways to begin HRT